 Validation and gratitude go a long way here.
 A study published by the journal Personal Relationships, states that small acts of gratitude drastically changed the feelings of satisfaction, the connection and the quality of the relationship.
 Seek out ways to be grateful to your partner each day, mix it up a bit with phrases such as “I appreciate it when you…”, “I love it when you…”.
-Praises both in public and privately almost always makes the other person feel valued and appreciated.
-Pay attention to the details and take action, your partner may throw a few hints your way about a craving or chore he is too tired to do that day.
+Praises, both in public and privately, almost always make the other person feel valued and appreciated.
+Pay attention to the details and take action, your partner may throw a few hints your way about a craving or chore they are too tired to do that day.

 Every little thing you do helps.
 The specifics of your date nights may have changed (who really needs the wine?) but never its essence.
 Make time for your partner creating new ways to connect and show you’re grateful for each other every day.

 Whether you’re a first-time parent or you have a bit more experience, your little one is a wonderful addition to